*this post contains a gifted product, but all sex positivity is as always my own!

 I’ve even reviewed the LoveDrop subscription box on here before; which included a funny (and probably TMI) story about what happens when companies think a “one size fits all” approach to condoms is a good idea!

 They’re now such a normal and accepted part of life, that some are actually available to buy in the supermarket!

-Shops like Superdrug, Asda and Tesco stock a brand called So Divine, who are a sex positive adult toy company.
+Shops like Superdrug, Asda and Tesco stock a brand called So Divine, who is a sex-positive adult toy company.
 Their Vibrating Love Egg (which they kindly gifted to me) is also available on boots.com, which I think is such a positive step forward.

 It’s not a type of toy I’ve ever used before, and normally I’d be too intimidated to pick one up because of my vaginismus.
 Even though it’s no way near as bad as it used to be, I still get a little anxious about internal toys.

-I was fine once it was in place and I was surprised at how quite it is for the power it has; a must have for me since I still live at home!
+I was fine once it was in place and I was surprised at how quiet it is for the power it has; a must-have for me since I still live at home!